Image

 • Gamified activities

-These formats build the kind of readiness that translates into credibility, trust, and sales performance.
+These formats build the kind of readiness that translates into the all-important credibility (and regulatory compliance) that healthcare product brands rely on.

 As highlighted in a literature review published in Advances in Simulation, simulation-based learning is especially valuable when preparing learners for infrequent, technical, or high-stakes situations.
-These are the conditions that define many healthcare product conversations.
-But digital simulation is just part of a broader shift: one in which modality, immersion, and AI in learning and development are core parts of training design
+These are the conditions that define plenty of healthcare product conversations.

 In a Rush?
 Here's the TL;DR